2023-10-01 19:02:29

 GRAND FORKS — UND has been awarded $200,000 from the U.S. Department of Health and Human Services to improve clinical care for pregnant and postpartum people across North Dakota.

 The money will be used to hire a full-time staff person to work directly with the region’s hospitals through the North and South Dakota Perinatal Quality Collaborative, directed by Andrew Williams, an assistant professor of public health at UND.
-The new staffer will gather information and data about the hospitals’ needs, as well as increase communication between NSDPQC and the facilities, according to Williams.
+The new staffer will gather information and data regarding the hospitals’ needs, as well as increase communication between NSDPQC and the facilities, according to Williams.

 The grant money comes from the Alliance for Innovation on Maternal Health program, which aims to reduce high maternal mortality rates in the U.S. by promoting safe care for every birth.
 UND, as well as its program partner institution South Dakota State University, are two of 28 institutions to receive the funding.